 The mining of mineral resources is subject to resource tax in accordance with the relevant regulations.
 All entities and individuals engaged in the exploitation of mineral products or in the production of salts within the PRC territory and the sea areas under PRC jurisdiction are liable to pay resource tax.
 The taxable items and the rates payable are determined in accordance with the Table of Taxable Items and Tax Rates of Resource Tax and relevant rules of the Ministry of Finance.48

-Other taxes to which an FIE is liable are the same as those that Chinese domestic enterprises should pay, such as corporate income tax, value-added tax and stamp duties.
+Other taxes to which an FIE is liable are the same as those that Chinese domestic enterprises should pay, such as corporate income tax, value added tax (VAT) and stamp duties.

 Enterprise income tax